 Postal address: Panorama Avenue, Bathurst NSW 2795

-If English is not your first language or if you would like help to develop other study skills CSU provides a range of free services and resources.
+If English is not your first language or if you would like help to develop other study skills, we provide a range of free services and resources.

 - Academic Skills Advisers are available to help all students (online and on campus).
 Our Advisers provide assignment feedback, individual appointments, targeted workshops and online discussion forums.
 You can also read useful study guides and tips on subjects including Writing at Uni or Referencing.

-- The Outreach team help students who are studying online.
-For more information see Outreach Team.
+- The Online Study team help students who are studying online.
+For more information see Online Study Team.

 - The Study Link program offers a range of short subjects that can boost your confidence and skills.
 Study Link is not just for new students.
 It is relevant for any student who needs to build their academic skills, at any stage of their university study.